iiroki/json-rpc-x/docs/server-dotnet.md

 ## Register JSON RPC methods

-JSON RPC methods from the method handlers can be registered collectively from the current app domain's assembly or separately one-by-one:
+JSON RPC methods from the method handlers can be registered collectively from the current app domain's assembly or separately one-by-one.

 ```cs
 var builder = WebApplication.CreateBuilder(args);